darkharasho/eww-bot/README.md

 ## Todo list

-- [ ] Look into per user editing of attendance or something
 - [ ] add optional description to the google sheet and import-builds
 - [ ] Command to make a builds channel
-- [x] Add vod review tracking
-- [ ] Multiple API keys
 - [ ] Guild Rank Verification
+- [ ] Allow pingable role for ArcDPS notifications
+- [ ] Limit bot commands to a set of channels